xcomponent/appcontrol-documentation/Documentation/cmdb.md

 validation is taking place (this can take a few moments).

-If every element in the map is matched to a corresponding element in the cmdb, a message will indicate that the validation has succeed:
+If every element in the map is matched to a corresponding element in the cmdb, a message will indicate that the validation has succeeded:

 ![CMDB Validation Success](cmdb_valid_success.png)

-If the verifiction process detected configuration information in the cmdb that was not in the map (such as Compoennt actions) this will also be indicated:
+If the verification process detected configuration information in the cmdb that was not in the map (such as Component actions) this will also be indicated:

 ![CMDB Enrichment](cmdb_enrich.png)